ytwguru/client/README.md

 )
 ```

 In a normal single page application, this logic would be fine because we would only need to run this in the browser.
 Remember, we need webpack to render our application as a static site for seo purposes.
 In order to accomplish that, `static-site-generator-webpack-plugin` requires us to export a default function inside of our `index.js` file.
-Here's what our index.js file looks like as a result.
+Here's what our final index.js file looks like.

 ```javascript
 // src/index.js